ddnexus/rematch/README.md

 ## Installation

-Rematch works as a `minitest` plugin, so just add it to your `Gemfile` (usually in the `:test` group) or require it if you don't use `bundler`, and minitest will find and load it.
+Rematch works as a `minitest` plugin, so just add it to your `Gemfile` (usually in the `:test` group) or require it if you don't use `bundler`, and minitest < 6.0 should load it automatically.
+If minitest >= 6.0 you should require it manually in your test_helper.rb with `Minitest.load :rematch`.

 After that you can just use its assertions/expectations in your tests.